Find out about your rights to work while in the UK

 - Doctoral researchers working at Lancaster on a Tier 2 visa

-- The University will also consider current students who are in their final year of studies, however, an endorsement will only be provided upon successful completion of your degree programme
+- The University will also consider current students, however, an endorsement will only be provided upon successful completion of your degree programme

 How do I apply for an Endorsement?